negassi/sdsu2022/README.md

 # SDSU SYMPOSIUM  2022 POWER BI WORKSHOP

-This work shop is project-based course intended for students looking for a practical and hands-on approach to learning  business intelligence with power BI desktop
+This work shop is project-based course intended for  a practical and hands-on approach to learning  business intelligence with power BI desktop

 We will use: